jegly/self-supporting-code/README.md

 Traditional computing treats viruses as purely antagonistic—malicious code that corrupts the host system.
 But nature reveals a different story: **endogenous retroviruses** make up ~8% of human DNA, remnants of ancient viral infections that now serve essential functions in placental development and immune regulation.
 These viruses don't work **against** the host—they work **for** the host in mutual cooperation.

 This is the **middle ground (⊙)** applied to biological computing: neither pathogen nor native code, but a **third state**—the symbiotic agent that exists between self and other.

+The discovery of **endogenous retroviral elements (ERVs)** in regulatory regions of the genome has deepened this picture further.
+ERVs don't just provide functional genes—they contribute **enhancer sequences** that modulate the expression of neighbouring genes across developmental stages.
+They are, in effect, embedded observers: ancient code that has been repurposed as regulatory middleware, tuning expression rather than executing function.
+This is precisely the CRISPRa/i model applied to evolutionary timescales: symbiotic integration producing continuous modulation rather than binary presence/absence.

 **In Code:**